elmahio/documentation/docs/logging-to-elmah-io-from-serilog.md

         .CreateLogger();
 ```

-The example above ignores any log messages with the word `trace` in the title.
+The example above ignores any log message with the word `trace` in the title.

 ## ASP.NET Core